 - The Balanced Scorecard clearly identifies and defines what the management information needs are.

-- The completed scorecard communicates the intent to the organizations; allow plenty of time for people to question it and invite their involvement as much as possible.
+- The completed scorecard communicates the intent to the organisations; allow plenty of time for people to question it and invite their involvement as much as possible.

 - GQM helps to carefully identify the measures needed.